my-Eyes/myEyes/README.md

 ## User stories
 * As a user I want to be able to signup/signin/signout
 * As a user I want to be able use a tour
+  - go through step by step (first with a next, then with geolocation)
 * As a user I want to be able to create a tour
 * As a user I want to browse tours by location
 * As a user I want to browse tours by interest